mohammadaliawan/ls-prep/notes.md

 the variable name basically **points** to what it is being assigned.
 Just as we can __assign__ an object to a variable, we can __reassign__ a different object for that variable to point to.

-Variable can point to any kind of object i.e numbers, strings, or booleans.
+Variable can point to almost any kind of object i.e numbers, strings, or booleans.

 **VERY IMPORTATN: Infact, they can point to almost anything except other variables.**